Constellation-Labs/documentation-hub/stargazer/Guide/signingData.md

 ### Send the signature request

-Once built and encoded you can send the encoded signature request using the [`dag_signMessage`](../APIReference/constellationRPCAPI.md#dagsignmessage) RPC method.
+Once built and encoded, you can send the encoded signature request using the [`dag_signMessage`](../APIReference/constellationRPCAPI.md#dagsignmessage) RPC method.

 :::note Important
-When sent the wallet will verify the signature request complies with the schema of the [signature request object](../APIReference/constellationRPCAPI.md#tst-signaturerequest), if it does not comply the wallet will return an error.
+When the signature request is sent, the wallet will verify compliance with the schema of the [signature request object](../APIReference/constellationRPCAPI.md#tst-signaturerequest).
+If it does not comply, the wallet will throw an error.
 :::

 ```typescript title="TypeScript"